Stock image: Amazon | Design: HomeStudioBasics

 - Progressive Rock.

-Because the bass tends to get kind of muddy, some nicely mixed/mastered tracks sound fine, others sound bloated as crap (like after you’ve just eaten at PF Changs).
-Lol.
+Because the bass tends to get kind of muddy, some nicely mixed/mastered tracks sound fine, while others sound bloated as crap (like after you’ve just eaten at PF Changs).

 The thing to take away from this is that they will sound decent with most genres, but not amazing.

 Thoughts from Stu’s notepad

 These are just random musings I had during and after my listening sessions.

 I noticed that they really sounded good with Jazz.
 The instrument separation and imaging are spot on.

 The volume control on the model I tried didn’t work.
 Something to keep in mind.
 This doesn’t necessarily apply to all of them though.